AbductiveLearning/ABLkit/docs/Intro/Basics.rst

 1. Prepare datasets

-    Prepare the data's input, ground truth for pseudo labels (optional), and ground truth for reasoning results.
+    Prepare the data's input, ground truth for pseudo-labels (optional), and ground truth for reasoning results.

 2. Build the learning part

-    Build a base machine learning model that can predict inputs to pseudo labels.
+    Build a machine learning base model that can predict inputs to pseudo-labels.
     Then, use ``ABLModel`` to encapsulate the base model.

 3. Build the reasoning part

-    Define a knowledge base by building a subclass of ``KBBase``, specifying how to map pseudo label examples to reasoning results.
+    Define a knowledge base by building a subclass of ``KBBase``, specifying how to map pseudo-label examples to reasoning results.
     Also, create a ``Reasoner`` for minimizing of inconsistencies between the knowledge base and the learning part.